JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/Sim_Racing_Button_Box_Master_Guide.md

 IF([DataCorePlugin.GameData.Flag_Blue], 'LED3_FADE_FLASH_100', 'LED3_OFF') + '\n'
 ```

-**What it does:** Checks if the blue flag boolean is true.
-If so, flashes LED3.

 #### LED4 — Yellow: Yellow Flag Warning

 Flashes smoothly when a yellow flag is shown.